Francis Mark

 Francis Mark is an American drummer, singer, guitarist, songwriter and artist known as a member of the bands From Autumn to Ashes, Warship, Biology, and Tidal Arms.
-Mark currently resides in Brooklyn, New York and plays with Tidal Arms.
-Before From Autumn To Ashes, he was in a local band named Who's to Blame with Scott Gross.
-Mark has also filled in for vocalist Jeffrey Moreira at a handful of Poison the Well shows in September 2001 and played drums for Reggie and the Full Effect in 2008.
+Mark currently resides in Detroit, Michigan.
+Before From Autumn To Ashes, he was in a local band named Who's to Blame with Scott Gross and played drums for Reggie and the Full Effect in 2008.